lists bicycles

 8 My first Moulton TSR electric conversion

 In 2018 I did a lot of research into electric-assist bikes (another blog post waiting to be written).
-I wanted to keep my small-wheeled bikes, or get new ones, but either way I didn’t want to lose the things I already loved about riding steel-framed, small-wheeled bicycles.
+I wanted to keep my small-wheeled bikes, or get a new one, but either way I didn’t want to lose the things I already loved about riding steel-framed, small-wheeled bicycles.

 So, I ordered a front-wheel conversion kit from Nano Electric Bikes, and I fitted it to my Moulton TSR at home.
 The motor was blissfully silent, and the complete kit added less than 2 kg to the bike’s weight (plus 1 kg for each small battery carried).
 Easily light enough to still get up hills with the power off, with handling that felt almost exactly the same as before.
 It was straightforward to fit, and less than half the cost of the other alternatives.